CURENT/andes/README.md

 In addition, ANDES features

-+ a rich library of transfer functions and discontinuous components (including limiters, deadbands, and saturation functions) available for prototyping models, which can be effortlessly instantiated as multiple devices for system analysis
+* a rich library of transfer functions and discontinuous components (including limiters, deadbands, and saturation functions) available for model prototyping and system analysis.
+* industry-grade second-generation renewable models (solar PV, type 3 and type 4 wind), distributed PV and energy storage model.
-+ routines including Newton method for power flow calculation, implicit trapezoidal method for time-domain simulation, and full eigenvalue analysis
+* routines including Newton method for power flow calculation, implicit trapezoidal method for time-domain simulation, and full eigenvalue analysis.
-+ developed with performance in mind.
-While written in Python, ANDES comes with a performance package and can finish a 20-second transient simulation of a 2000-bus system in a few seconds on a typical desktop computer
+* developed with performance in mind.
+While written in Python, ANDES can finish a 20-second transient simulation of a 2000-bus system in a few seconds on a typical desktop computer.
-+ out-of-the-box PSS/E raw and dyr data support for available models.
-Once a model is developed, inputs from a dyr file can be immediately supported
+* out-of-the-box PSS/E raw and dyr data support for available models.
+Once a model is developed, inputs from a dyr file can be immediately supported.

 ANDES is currently under active development.
 Use the following resources to get involved.